-I needed those six-months of posts to support my goal: having good examples of my work ‘out there’ while I pursued other projects.
+I needed six-months of blog posts to support my goal: having good examples of my work ‘out there’ while I pursued other projects.

 For you, it might be landscaping a couple of friends’ yards or creating their websites while you still have time to change your procedures or find better suppliers.

 Experience, glowing testimonials, and several examples to show others?
 Pure gold.